IronCoreLabs/ironoxide-swig-bindings/java/README.md

 ## Usage

-All the SDK classes can be imported from the `com.ironcorelabs.sdk` namespace.
+All of the SDK classes can be imported from the `com.ironcorelabs.sdk` package.

 ## Documentation